evanzummeren/eritpk/content/posts/2019-10-31---Pcomp-Final.md

- –---
+---
-title: Pcomp final – IoT bouncing balls
+title: Pcomp final - IoT bouncing balls
-date: "2019-10-31T20:07:42+00:00"
+date: "2019-10-16T20:07:42+00:00"
 template: "post"
 draft: false
-slug: "/posts/pcomp-final-idea"
+slug: "/posts/pcomp-final-wip"
 category: "Physical Computing"
 tags:
   - "Notes"
   - "Semester 1"
-description: "Creating interactive bouncing balls"
+description: "Working on some IoT bouncing balls"
 socialImage: "/media/image-3.jpg"
 ---
 As a child I loved bouncing balls.
 They are incredibly simple, but their behaviour is at the same time rather unpredictable.
 There's a wide variety of bouncing balls.
 Colored ones, rainbow colored ones, ones with flickering lights, with figures etc. I'll be trying to make my own interactive bouncing balls.
 The idea is simple, every bounce sends out a signal (communicating either through Wifi or Bluetooth).
 And that signal results in a bigger 'interaction'.